-- Hanzo and Galford use the Izuna Drop.
+- In Samurai Shodown, Hanzo and Galford use the Izuna Drop.
 Galford's version can be done either while dashing, or by his dog.

-- Yoshimitsu has the 'izuna drop' version as a throw from behind in the Tekken games.
-Armour King's Steiner Screwdriver is a mild (and RL-performable) variant where it starts with a suplex, then rotates the victim while vertical and drops.
+- Yoshimitsu has the "Izuna Drop" version as a throw from behind in the Tekken (and Soul series) games.
+Armor King's Steiner Screwdriver is a mild (and RL-performable) variant where it starts with a suplex, then rotates the victim while vertical and drops.
 King gets one as a Finishing Move of a chain throw in Tekken 5.

 - In Gundam Vs Gundam NEXT Plus, the ZZ Gundam has the standard Spinning Piledriver as one of its most damaging moves.
 The ninja-themed Gundam Spiegel gets the classic Izuna Drop, while Gundam Epyon has an Izuna Drop performed while in its flight mode, which is Awesome, but Impractical thanks to the long recovery time afterwards.

-- Morrigan of Darkstalkers, surprisingly.
+- Morrigan of Darkstalkers, Vector Drain surprisingly.
 Odd considering she's a fairly skinny succubus, but there are signs of her strength around.
-She can even deliver this move to building sized characters in Tatsunoko Vs Capcom.
+She can even deliver this move to building sized characters in Tatsunoko vs. Capcom.

 - That jetpack she's wearing probably helps.

 - Same with Demitri, whose command throw is an Izuna Drop.